 In the state of Nevada, certain alcohol-related offenses are illegal under Chapter 202 of Title 15.
 Chapter 202 is the chapter of Nevada’s code that criminalizes conduct which is considered damaging or harmful to public health and safety.
 Within Chapter 202, there is a subsection identifying the alcohol-related behaviors that have been made illegal.

-One of the offenses that has been made a crime under Chapter 202 relates to the purchase, consumption, or possession of alcoholic beverages by a minor.
+One of the offenses that have been made a crime under Chapter 202 relates to the purchase, consumption, or possession of alcoholic beverages by a minor.
 If someone who is under the legal drinking age is accused of violating this law, the consequences can be serious.
 Parents of young people accused of violating the law, or young adults who are facing charges, should reach out to a Vegas criminal defense attorney for help in fighting accusations of wrongdoing.

 LV Criminal Defense can help you or your child to fight to avoid a criminal record and to reduce possible penalties associated with a charge of purchase, consumption, or possession of alcoholic beverages by a minor.
 To find out more about how our legal team can help you, give us a call today.